centreon/centreon-documentation/versioned_docs/version-21.10/releases/centreon-os-extensions.md

 - [Core] Added PHP 8.0 compatibility
 - [Core] Added ability to use user name in smarty configuration for providers
 - [Core] Use options defined in administration menu for acknowledgement
-- [Install] Added ability to use a non default database name
+- [Install] Added the ability to use a non default database name
 - [Widget] Added an alarm duration filter in the widget configuration
 - [Widget] Added an option to schedule a check when you open a ticket or acknowledge a resource
 - [Widget] Added a preselect option in the select box if only one choice is available